Fun fact: most Verizon hotspots can be repurposed onto use with other carriers.

-Read on to learn how.
+Read on to learn more.

-If you're a member, please log in above to gain full access to this guide - or if you're not yet:
+If you're a member, please log in for full access to this guide - or if you're not yet:

-Benefits of a premium membership include:
+Other benefits of a premium membership include:

 - Product Reviews

 - Mobile Internet University (our classroom) & Book

-- Special MIA newsletters
+- Special MIA Newsletters & Alerts

-- Private Q&A forums
+- Private Q&A forums & Interactive webinars

 - A community of fellow nomads relying on mobile internet